hawkerboy7/dragify/README.md

 var dragify = new Dragify(containers, options);
 ```
-*The user can now mousedown on an element and move the mouse 20px left right up and down from it's original starting point before the actual drag will start*
+*The user can now mousedown on an element and move the mouse 20px left right up and down from it's original starting point before the actual drag will start.*

 ### Events